ColDog/email-templates/readme.md

 Which will create an html email with two hero images and some text.

 ## Conclusion

+### Overview

 Overall, I would recommend going in the direction of the Litmus templates, I think they are just simply much more robust.
 The downside is that they are hard to work with because of the markup structure.
-But when you refactor them into separate templates that can be easily combined
+But when you refactor them into separate templates that can be easily combined I think they are much easier to deal with.

+Despite this, I would love to work with Zurb's templates and would try and implement some of the features of the Litmus templates like bulletproof buttons to make the Zurb templates more universal.